frictionlessdata/datapackage/source/data-packages.rst

 The metadata SHOULD have the following keys and values:

-* title - a title or one sentence description for this package
 * licenses - array of licenses under which the package is provided.
 Each license is a hash with an id (based on http://OpenDefinition.org/licenses) and/or a url property linking to the actual text.
 Example::